-The container interacts with instances of beans and other Java EE component classes supporting injection by calling methods and getting and setting field values.
+The container interacts with instances of beans or objects supporting injection by calling methods and getting and setting field values.

 The object injected by the container may not be a direct reference to a contextual instance of the bean.
-Instead, it is an injectable reference, as defined by Section 6.5.5, "Injectable references".
+Instead, it is an injectable reference, as defined by Injectable references.